chreekat/brittany/doc/implementation/bridoc-api.md

   has_par_spacing(docAddBaseY(x)) :- has_par_spacing(x).
   ~~~~

-  and so on for other simple unary wrappers. (i hope my sloppy prolog is not
+  and so on for other simple unary wrappers.
+(I hope my sloppy prolog is not
   too confusing.)

 - docForceSingleline